mjouhet/ilaodocs/_build/html/_sources/site_search.rst.txt

 Known issues
 ================

-* Stemming of words like "guardianship" down to "guardian" does not work=
+* Stemming of words like "guardianship" down to "guardian" does not work